rtunney/Sudoku/README.md

 This is usually sufficient to solve 'easy' and 'medium' sudoku puzzles.

 solve() then enters a loop that copies the sudoku matrix
-	If the matrix is unsolved, solve finds an unsolved boxes and randomly clears all of its remaining values instead of one.
+----If the matrix is unsolved, solve finds an unsolved boxes and randomly clears
+----all of its remaining values instead of one.
 Then hundred_steps is called.

-	This random selection/solve attempt is repeated until all boxes have no more than one value.
+----This random selection/solve attempt is repeated until all boxes have no more
+----than one value.

-	If the 'solved' matrix is invalid, the loop is repeated until a valid matrix is found.
+----If the 'solved' matrix is invalid, the loop is repeated until a valid matrix
+----is found.

 ========================
 PERFORMANCE